k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 ## Step 5 - Disable the default cassandra superuser

-Cassandra's default **superuser** is `cassandra`, and it must be disabled before going to production.
+Cassandra's default superuser is `cassandra`, and it must be disabled before deployment to production.
 Before doing so, you need to create new **superusers**, one for SYSDBA, and one that will be used for connecting Fabric to Cassandra.

-1. Connect to one of the Cassandra nodes' consoles, and create 2 new **superusers**
+1. Connect to one of the Cassandra nodes' consoles, and create two new **superusers**

    ~~~bash
    echo "create user k2admin with password 'Q1w2e3r4t5' superuser;" | cqlsh -u cassandra -p cassandra $(hostname -i) 9142 --ssl